Kiranrakh/Kiranrakh/README.md

 ---

-## ⚡ Fun Fact
+## 💡 Final Thought

-> 💡 **DevOps isn’t just automation.
-It’s mindset, collaboration, and continuous innovation.**
+> **DevOps is more than tools — it's a culture of speed, quality, and automation.**
-> Let’s build, automate, and scale together! 🌍🚀
+> Let’s build the future of infrastructure together. 🚀